z0sun/Deployment-3/README.md

 <img width="784" alt="Screenshot 2023-09-17 at 12 26 31 PM" src="https://github.com/z0sun/Deployment-3/assets/135557197/cad84dd9-ce53-44ea-b0be-949fe6b51a6f">
 <img width="804" alt="Screenshot 2023-09-17 at 12 26 23 PM" src="https://github.com/z0sun/Deployment-3/assets/135557197/02354241-ccdd-4711-9c9b-01fdc0071f53">

-7. Configure a Webhook in your GiHub repository which will allow GitHub to notify Jwnkins whenever changes are pushed to your repository.
+7. Configure a Webhook in your GiHub repository which will allow GitHub to notify Jenkins whenever changes are pushed to your repository.
 This automation ensures the Jenkins build and deploy processes are triggered automatically.

 # Issues: